When I was a little girl, I wanted to be a ballerina.

 ‘Commended’ was actually BETTER than ‘Pass Plus’.
 (Which was stupid, because if that was the case, why not just call it “Pass Plus-Plus?” to avoid confusion?)
 And, OK, it was still fairly mediocre, as far as ballet gradings go – I was never going to be the next Darcy Bussell, let’s not kid ourselves – but the fact remained: I was NOT worse than everyone else.
 Actually, I had done BETTER than everyone else.
 Me.
 Amber.
 The one the judges had laughed at.
 It was hard to comprehend – I don’t think even Miss Carrie had expected it of me – but I had somehow managed to get the best mark in the class.

-I’d like to be able to say that this news changed me: that it gave me a new confidence, which turned my young life around.
+I’d like to be able to say that this news changed me: that it gave me a new confidence, which turned my young life around, and that I am, even now, a prima ballerina who dances on her tiptoes with the greatest of ease.
 It didn’t, though.
 The thing was, although I knew I wasn’t quite the spectacular failure everyone had assumed me to be, no one else did.
 They all still thought I was the dunce of the ballet class, and there was no real way of convincing them otherwise.
 Even at my young age, I knew it wasn’t the done thing to rock up to class one day and be all, “Hey, bitches, how does it feel to be totally owned by the ginger with the ugly brown shoes?” so instead I did absolutely nothing.
 I DID tell Jenny the truth about my shameful ‘Commended’, but I could tell she didn’t believe me, so rather than sharing the news with the rest of the class, I said nothing, and continued to re-live that horrible moment when they’d all turned their pitying looks of horror on me instead.
 And I know it’s stupid – I think I knew it even then – but for the rest of my short-lived ballet career, I would gladly have exchanged my “Commended” for a “Pass Plus”, purely so I could be the same as everyone else, and no longer the odd one out.

 It took about 30 seconds for me to realise that Jenny may have suited her glasses, but I certainly didn’t suit mine, so poor eyesight clearly wasn’t all it was cracked up to be.